atlanhq/camelot/docs/user/cli.rst

 Camelot comes with a command-line interface.

-You can print the help for the interface, by typing ``camelot --help`` in your favorite terminal program, as shown below.
-Furthermore, you can print the help for each command, by typing ``camelot <command> --help``, try it out!
+You can print the help for the interface by typing ``camelot --help`` in your favorite terminal program, as shown below.
+Furthermore, you can print the help for each command by typing ``camelot <command> --help``.
+Try it out!

 ::